Crypto-Brothers/go-gin-vehicle-event-ledger-api/README.md

 The expected "relatefileName" is an uploaded image for an optional receipt or image to supply context.
 Eventually, this project will be expanded with functionality to upload this file to a distrubuted storage layer, like [IPFS](https://ipfs.io/).

 ## The UI
-The code for the UI used to interact with this REST API is in the [node-demo-ledger-ui repository](https://github.com/droatl2000/node-demo-ledger-ui)
+The code for the UI used to interact with this REST API is in the [d3-reactjs-vehicle-event-ledger-ui repository](https://github.com/Crypto-Brothers/d3-reactjs-vehicle-event-ledger-ui)